25+ Amazing Small Kitchen Design: Embracing Simplicity, Openness, And Modern Ideas On A Budget

 An appliance garage keeps small appliances, such as mixers and toasters, hidden behind cabinet doors.
 This design element supports tiny kitchen renovation ideas by ensuring countertops stay clear and the kitchen remains visually tidy.

-Use Floor-to-Ceiling Cabinetry
+Use Floor-To-Ceiling Cabinetry

 Use Floor-to-Ceiling Cabinetry- small kitchen cupboard designs